 For one thing, Fashion Nova argues that there is “no likelihood of confusion between [its] allegedly-infringing products and Versace’s purported trademarks and/or trade dress.”
 This argument is significant, as likelihood of confusion is the central element in a trademark infringement claim.
 Without being able to show that there was a likelihood that consumers might believe that Versace was in some way connected with or endorsed Fashion Nova’s lookalike wares, Versace does not really have a case for infringement.
 (The potential good news here for Versace is that high fashion brands are increasingly collaborating with other brands, including fast fashion ones.
 Versace, itself, teamed up with H&M in 2011, which could mean that consumers might likely believe that Fashion Nova’s wares were part of a collab.)

-Fashion Nova goes on to assert that Versace’s claims are barred because the marks at issue – such as the “Medusa Head” and “Greca” designs, as well as the trade dress rights it claims in the “J.Lo dress,” i.e., the “green tropical leaf and bamboo pattern, its plunging neckline extending to the navel, its high cut leg slit, a circular brooch at the waist where the plunging neckline and high cut leg slit meet, and long, flowing sleeves” – are functional, and thereby, do not actually protected since trademark law only extends to a product’s decorative, non-functional features.
+Fashion Nova goes on to assert that Versace’s claims are barred because the marks at issue – such as the “Medusa Head” and “Greca” designs, as well as the trade dress rights it claims in the “J.Lo dress,” i.e., the “green tropical leaf and bamboo pattern, its plunging neckline extending to the navel, its high cut leg slit, a circular brooch at the waist where the plunging neckline and high cut leg slit meet, and long, flowing sleeves” – are functional, and therefore, are not actually protected since trademark law only extends to a product’s decorative, non-functional features.

 Beyond that, Fashion Nova claims that even if Versace has valid trademark/trade dress rights and functionality is not an issue, it should still be let off the hook because it is not using the trademark-protected graphics and trade dress-covered dresses in a trademark capacity, which is required for a finding of infringement.
 In other words, Fashion Nova is claiming that it is not using the graphics or prints to indicate to consumers that the garments are products of Versace (which is what the appearance of a trademark serves to do).
 Instead, it is using them in a decorative capacity (not a source-identifying one), and thus, infringement is not a relevant charge.